 I’ve opened the slot for FREE Publicity this month to honour our effort in writing tirelessly during the NaNoWriMo.
 As you know, I absolutely love reading non-fiction books, and today I am honoured to feature author Nina Norstorm who writes fearlessly about her very own life experience.

-If you’d like to showcase your NaNo project, sign up using the link above and send us the following details along in the Genre(s) you write section:
+If you’d like to showcase your NaNo project, sign up using the link above, share your story and send us the following details:

 - What you write.